Baqend/guide/src/index.md

 ## Permissions

 There are two types of permissions, class based and object based permissions.
 The class based permissions can be set by privileged users on the Baqend Dashboard or by manipulating the class metadata.
-The object based permission can be set by users which have write access to an object.
-If a normal user requests a operation the access must be granted class based and object based to perform the specific operation.
+The object based permissions can be set by users which have write access to an object.
+If a normal user requests an operation the access must be granted class based and object based to perform the specific operation.

-Each permission persist on one allow and one deny list.
+Each permission persists of one allow and one deny list.
 In the allow list user and roles can be white listed and in the deny list they can be black listed.

 The access will be granted following these rules:

-- If the user has the admin role, access will always granted and none of the following rules will be applied
+- If the user has the admin role, access is always granted and none of the following rules will be applied
-- Or if the user has not the admin rule:
+- Or if the user dose not have the admin role:
     - If the user or one of its roles are listed in the deny list, access is always denied
     - If no rules are defined in the allow list, public access is granted
     - If rules are defined the user or one of its roles has to be listed in the allow list

-The following table shows the SDK methods and the related permissions the user must have, to perform the specific operation.
+The following table shows the SDK methods and the related permissions the user has to have, to perform the specific operation.

 <table class="table">